TIBCOSoftware/tci-flogo/samples/app-dev/API-Development/REST/allOf_oneOf-anyOf_construct_schema/readme.md

 ## ReceiveHTTPMessage trigger
 1. Path, query and header parameters in the REST trigger.
-2. Configure multiple response code in REST trigger.
-3. Response Headers in REST trigger.
-4. App level schema in Request Schema and mapper activities.
-5. Multiple branching for each Response code.
+2. allOf,oneOf and anyOf keyword are used in Open API Specs 3.0 files which are in turn imported in REST trigger
-6. ConfigureHTTPResponse activity to map corresponding response schema and header with Return activity.
+3. ConfigureHTTPResponse activity to map corresponding code and response with Return activity.

 ## InvokeRestService activity
 1. Configuring InvokeRest activity with the API Spec of the producer REST service.
-2. Path, query, header parameters and Request and Response schema will be auto-populated.
+2. allOf, anyOf and oneOf schema keywords are used to validate aginst the schema as stated in description
 3. App property for the URL field which can be overridden at runtime as per the request URL.

 ## Import the sample